SANEF Welcomes Black First Land First Compliance With Court Order

 The South African National Editors’ Forum (SANEF) welcomes Black First Land First’s (BLF) compliance with the South Gauteng High Court’s order that they denounce violence against journalists through a statement on their websites and social media platforms.

 SANEF and 11 journalists, commentators and editors had asked the High Court in Johannesburg for an urgent interdict against BLF members, to stop them from harassing, intimidating, assaulting and threatening the applicants.
+The court on Friday 7 July granted SANEF and the other applicants the interdict and ordered BLF and its founder Mr Andile Mngxitama to abide by the order within 12 hours.

 In accordance with the court order, BLF has now issued a statement which it posted on its website on 11 July that it does not condone the following: